Moving goods you bring into Northern Ireland as 'not at risk’ of moving to the EU

 Guide

-If you are declaring your goods ‘not at risk’ under the UK Trader Scheme, you will need to keep supporting evidence for each consignment you move into Northern Ireland and this evidence will need to be accessible in Northern Ireland for 5 years.
+If you’re moving your goods as ‘not at risk’ under the UK Internal Market Scheme, you’ll need to keep supporting evidence for each consignment you move into Northern Ireland.

-The types of evidence to support a ‘not at risk’ declaration include:
+The types of evidence to support a ‘not at risk’ goods movement include:

 • commercial receipts and invoices